PeaceFounder/PeaceFounder.jl/docs/src/audit.md

 @show tally(ballotbox_archive)
 ```

-Note that this audit does not check honesty of the `registrar` that it have not admitted fake users to gain more influence in the ellection result.
+Note that this audit does not check the honesty of the `registrar` and that it has not admitted fake users to gain more influence in the election result.
 Properties being verified by the audit:

-- Legitimacy: only eligiable voters cast their votes;
+- Legitimacy: only eligible voters cast their votes;
-- Equality: every eligiable voter can vote at most once;
+- Equality: every eligible voter can vote at most once;
-- Immutability: no vote can be deleted or modified after recorded in the ledger;
+- Immutability: no vote can be deleted or modified after being recorded in the ledger;
-- Tallied as Cast: all cast votes are counted honestly to predetermined procedure;
+- Tallied as Cast: all cast votes are counted honestly according to predetermined procedure;

-All theese properties together ensure software independence so that the resulting tally does not depend on a trust in honest execution of either peacefounder service or braiders.
-In other words the previously listed properties would not be altered if adversary would have a full control over the peacefounder service and the braiders.
+All these properties together ensure software independence so that the resulting tally does not depend on trust in the honest execution of either peacefounder service or braiders.
+In other words, the previously listed properties would not be altered if the adversary had full control over the peacefounder service and the braiders.

-The immutability is ensured from voter's clients updating their consistency proof chain which includes their vote.
-If the vote gets removed from a chain every single voter who had cast their vote would get a proof for inconsistent ledger state called blame.
-The blame can be made public by the voter without revealing it's vote and thus ensures immutability and also persitance after votes are published.
-The auditable part here are the votes themselves signed with pseudonym which contract voter's clients to follow up at latter periods with consistency proofs.
-On top of that, other monitors can synchronize the ballotbox ledger and add assurances that way.
+The immutability is ensured by voter's clients updating their consistency proof chain, which includes their vote.
+If the vote gets removed from a chain, every voter who cast their vote will get proof for an inconsistent ledger state called blame.
+The voter can make the blame public without revealing their vote, thus ensuring immutability and persistence after votes are published.
+The auditable part here is the votes signed with a pseudonym, which contract voters' clients to follow up at later periods with consistency proofs.
+On top of that, other monitors can synchronise the ballotbox ledger and add assurances that way.